KevinH2017/KevinH2017/README.md

 Key skills:

-    * Programming skills including Python and Javascript
+    * Programming skills including Python, Java, and Javascript
-    * Programming knowledge of Salesforce Apex and SOQL languages
+    * Programming knowledge of Salesforce's Apex and SOQL languages
-    * Electronics troubleshooting and repair
+    * Electronics and software troubleshooting and repair
     * Website design using HTML and CSS
     * Problem solving skills